 Elderly (≥ 65 years)

 In a population pharmacokinetic analysis of eravacycline, no clinically relevant differences in the pharmacokinetics of eravacycline were observed with respect to age.

+Paediatric population

+A popPK study was conducted.
+This was inconclusive and consequently the dose in children below 12 years / 50 kg could not be determined.
+Adolescents (12-17 years) weighing at least 50 kg are expected to have comparable exposure to adults when treated with 1 mg/kg every 12 hours.

 Body weight